kozzy1/DataGeneration/README.md

 # demoDatasetSintel.m

-The file downloads original color image data (clean and final) and stereo disparity data, and generate new color image data with vertical disparity and flow data.
+The file downloads original colour image data (clean and final) and stereo disparity data, and generate new colour image data with vertical disparity and flow data.